 In August 2014, he finally decided to take the plunge and play music professionally.
 Since then, Martirano has visited and played for hundreds of different schools, libraries, and family events throughout the region.
 Additionally, in early 2018, he founded the Tony M. Music and Arts Foundation (TMMAAF), a non-profit with the goal of bringing meaningful arts experiences and collaborations to the Berkeley County (WV) area.

 Married, with three talented daughters of his own, Martirano has been busy both pursuing his musical career and helping to raise a family.
-But seven years after his first CD—Hopes and Dreams—came out, he’s now putting out the follow-up, set to release in mid-September (check back regularly with the website).
+But seven years after his first CD—Hopes and Dreams—came out, he’s now putting out the follow-up, set to release in mid-September.

 “That first album was to my kids, my family, essentially,” he said, “and from there, I wanted to do a second one, but it took a while to write.
 I actually thought I was ready in 2014, but the songs just weren’t there, so I put it off for a while, needless to say.”